karazijal/clevrtex-generation/MATERIALS.md

-The following is a list of textures used from Poliigon used in CLEVRTEX (3K versions):
+The following is a list of textures used from Poliigon used in CLEVRTEX (3K versions) (original version):

 - Bricks01
 - BricksFlemishRed001